 Can I see contracts by other agents?
 It depends on your role and permissions.
 Team leaders typically see all team contracts; individual agents may see only their own.

 Why do some contracts have different representation types?
-Because it depends on who you represent in each deal: you might represent the seller in one and the buyer in another.
+Because it depends on who you represent in each deal: you might represent the seller in one and the buyer in another, or the landlord or tenant in a lease.

 Can I export the contracts table?
 Look for an export button.
 If it isn't visible, contact support about export functionality.